bronanny/dreamcatcher/README.md

 The mongotop statsd script takes in the output of mongotop and sends UDP statsd messages to a listener.

 The ``whisper_server.py`` script is a first draft of a very simple way to access and graph the stats in a whisper database.
 Right now it simply loads all the data in a given whisper directory and converts it to JSON representation.
 It then serves the JSON at URLs given by the (dotted) name of the stat.
-It also serves the static content of a single-page web "app" that uses D3.js to generate nice charts and graphs, fetching stat data from the server via AJAX requests for the JSON stats.
+It also serves the static content of a single-page web "app" that uses D3.js to generate nice charts and graphs, fetching stat data from the server via AJAX requests.